Yonazahran-YMR/cybersec-portfolio/README.md

 # Cybersecurity Journey

-Documenting my path in cybersecurity from zero to professional.
-Started out aiming for Blue Team/SOC, recently pivoted toward GRC (Governance, Risk, Compliance).
+Documenting my path in cybersecurity from zero to professional (Blue Team/SOC focus).

 ## Background
 Started from pre-5th-semester IT.
 Java, SQL, data mining foundation.
 Pivoting into cybersecurity with a hands-on, lab-first approach.

+## Roadmap note
+Briefly considered pivoting to GRC after a rough burnout stretch.
+Looked into it seriously (job market data, work-life balance, SOC to GRC mobility) but decided to stay on the SOC/Blue Team track for now.
+GRC is still a real option later, once I have actual technical credibility built up, since going SOC to GRC later is a much easier move than the other way around.
+Just not the priority right now.

 ## Roadmap
-- Phase 0-1: Networking fundamentals
+- Phase 0-1: Networking fundamentals (done)
-- Phase 2: GRC core.
-Risk management, NIST CSF, ISO 27001 basics
+- Phase 2: SOC Analyst skills (current focus)
-- Phase 3: Applied GRC.
-Audit/compliance mechanics, policy writing, Security+ exam
+- Phase 3: CySA+ + Threat Hunting
-- Phase 4: GRC certs (CGRC or CRISC) plus internship push
+- Phase 4: Red Team foundations (Purple Team bridge, optional)
-- Phase 5: Specialize further (GRC leadership) or move into hybrid technical/GRC roles
+- Phase 5: Specialize into DFIR, or pivot to GRC later once technical credibility is built

-Technical stuff (Wireshark, hands-on labs) continues on the side at a lighter pace now, more for maintaining fluency than building toward SOC specifically.

 ## Certifications
 ### Target (main goal)
 - 🔲 CompTIA Security+
-- 🔲 ISC2 CGRC or ISACA CRISC (GRC-specific, later once Security+ and portfolio are solid)
+- 🔲 BTL1 (Security Blue Team Level 1)
+- 🔲 CompTIA CySA+

 ### Free supplements (in progress, no cost)
 - 🔲 Cisco Introduction to Cybersecurity (Cisco Networking Academy)